broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 >>> vds.validate()
 ```

-## Reset GCS permissions
+## Remove storage roles

-After the VDS has been delivered, the permissions that
+After the VDS has been delivered, the storage-related roles that
-were [granted above](#grant-sts-service-account-permissions-on-source-bucket) to the STS service account and a
+were [assigned above](#grant-sts-service-account-permissions-on-source-bucket) to the STS service account and a
 Variants team member's `@firecloud.org` principal should now be removed.

-### Remove bucket permissions from STS service account
+### Remove admin role from STS service account

-With a `@firecloud.org` identity, navigate to the callset workspace bucket and remove the `Storage Object Admin` from
+With a `@firecloud.org` identity, navigate to the callset workspace bucket and remove the `Storage Object Admin` role
-the project's STS service account.
+from the project's STS service account.
 In the dialog below, press the three trashcan icons corresponding to the three
 permissions and hit `Save`:

 ![Remove Storage Object Admin](./Remove%20STS%20SA%20Storage%20Object%20Admin.png)

-### Remove Storage Admin permission from firecloud.org principal
+### Remove admin role from firecloud.org principal

-With the same `@firecloud.org` identity, navigate to IAM and remove `Storage Admin` from the principal:
+With the same `@firecloud.org` identity, navigate to IAM and remove the `Storage Admin` role from the principal:

 ![Remove Storage Admin](./Remove%20Storage%20Admin.png)